lenoxys/hacklab/docs/02-build/deploy-aws.rst

 resources needed.

-In order for Terraform to do this it will need to authenticate to AWS using the AWS Access Key and Secret Key values that were presented in the Qwiklabs panel when the lab was started.
-Rather than write these as Terraform variables, we will use Linux environment variables.
+In order for Terraform to do this it will need to authenticate to AWS using the AWS Access Key and Secret Key values that were presented to you or you can created in AWS console when the lab was started.
+Rather than write these as Terraform variables, we will use environment variables.

 Create the environment variables.